GetDKAN/dkan/docs/source/user-guide/guide_data_dictionaries.rst

 .. code-block:: json

     {
+      "data": {
        "title": "A human readable label",
-      "data": {
        "fields": [
         {
-          "name": "(REQUIRED) machine name of field (e.g. column name)", "title": "(optional) A nicer human readable label or title for the field", "type": "(REQUIRED) A string specifying the type", "format": "(only required if NOT using default) A string specifying a format", "description": "(optional) A description for the field"
+          "name": "(REQUIRED) machine name of the field that matches the datastore column header.", "title": "(optional) A human readable label (usually the column header from the data file.)", "type": "(REQUIRED) A string specifying the type", "format": "(only required if NOT using default) A string specifying a format", "description": "(optional) A description for the field"